Master Research Inc: The Secret Shopper Scam

 I quickly sent an e-mail back saying this:

-The two e-mail addresses that were used are: da_strung@yahoo.com AND dart.strung@gmail.com.
+The two e-mail addresses that were used are: [email protected] AND [email protected].
 If anyone can help track down these idiots do now…I hope I can help any gullible person out there.

 August 30th, 2008 at 1:12 am